JChafin87/ReleaseTracker/README.md

 EventDate(int x)

 Creates an EventDate from a 8 digit integer.
-The value of the passed integer will be in the form of yyyyMMdd.
+The value of the passed integer will be in the format: yyyyMMdd.
+(E.g. July 4, 2016 would be "20160704")

 ####Attributes